Testing Using Jest Table Syntax

 1 minute read

 When writing tests, especially longer integration tests, sometimes you want to run nearly the same test, but with a few key variables changed.
-Instead of copying and pasting your integration test into another it
+Instead of copying and pasting your integration test into another it block and changing the small details, you can use the .each table syntax provided by Jest:

 1describe.each`